SteveBarnett/Remixing/_thinking/zen/opening-to-oneness.md

 Monologue: Keep exploring the ways you conceptualize yourself and when and why you do it.

-## PART TWO Exploring the Precepts through Dogen’s Nonduality
+## Part Two: Exploring the Precepts through Dogen’s Nonduality

 ### Part Two Introduction.
 The Nonduality of Duality: From Not to Non